-In 2018, we sold our treasury market activities, and the Crown Dependencies branches as part of our ring-fencing implementation.
-For more, see Note 43 to the Consolidated Financial Statements.
+In 2018, we sold our treasury market activities as part of our ring-fencing implementation.
+For more, see Note 43 to the Consolidated Financial Statements n this section, we explain how we manage and mitigate credit risk.

 In Corporate Centre, our exposures come from asset and liability management of our balance sheet and our non-core and Legacy Portfolios in run-off.